Legal Help Center

 About Our Services

+The Legal Help Center provides legal and procedural information and assistance with court forms to self represented litigants with cases in or who reside in Placer County.
+We cannot assist litigants who are represented by attorneys.
 The Legal Help Center does not represent customers in court.
-We provide legal and procedural information and assistance with court forms.
 Our services are not confidential.
 We assist both sides of the case equally.
-To get advice or have a confidential conversation, you must speak with a private attorney.
-All services of the Legal Help Center are free.
+To get legal advice or have a confidential conversation, you must speak with a private attorney.
+All services of the Legal Help Center are free of charge.

 What Types of Cases Do We Help With?

 The Legal Help Center will attempt to steer you in the right direction in any type of case.
 The bulk of the issues we help customers with are family law, child support, evictions and small claims.
 Our most frequently provided services are listed by type of law, below, and we provide instructions and links if you want to try to do the paperwork yourself.
-We are happy to provide in-person assistance if you want to come to one of our clinics or workshops.
-If you don't see what you need on this web page and you need assistance, just ask!
+We are happy to provide in-person assistance by appointment at the Self Help Center located at the Gibson Courthouse.
+If you do not see what you need on this web page and you need assistance, just ask!

 Finish Your Divorce Clinic

-This clinic offers one-on-one assistance with the paperwork necessary to finish a divorce.
+This clinic offers one-on-one assistance to Self-Represented litigants with the paperwork necessary to finish a divorce.
 This is a very popular clinic with limited space.
-Plan to arrive early in order to secure a spot, as we often cannot accommodate everyone who wants to attend.
+Litigants are assisted by appointment only.

 Note: In order to attend the Clinic you must: